thismakesmehappy/computer_vision_final/steps.md

             signal 3 seconds to give the prson time lighten the shapes to 75%, then 50%, then 25%, one second each exit loop

+take parameters for different variables recognize wink or smile and change colors around that